 |7 or fewer||8 In Box||9 or more In Box||Avg.
 In Box|

 As a result of all the different formations and sets Stanford uses in their offense, McCaffrey faced every defensive front imaginable.
-To be transparent, I’m still cracking the ice on this data.
-Still, it’s remarkable that McCaffrey posted 5.69 Yards Created per attempt while facing eight or more defenders on 64% of his carries.
+It’s remarkable that McCaffrey posted 5.69 Yards Created per attempt while facing eight or more defenders on 64% of his carries.
 For a barometer, D’Onta Foreman created more yards on a per attempt basis (5.82) than McCaffrey but he primarily faced light boxes.
 Foreman faced eight or more opponents in the box on just 17% of carries.

 |Yards Blocked/Att.
 7 or Fewer||Yards Created/Att.
 7 or Fewer||YB/Att.
 8 or More||YC/Att.
 8 or More|